-- 1. A functional impairment is a physical, sensory or other functional disorder that might limit the student's academic progress. - The Study Advisor and the student will discuss the most effective facilities for the student as referred to in Article 2 of the Equal Treatment of Disabled and Chronically III People Act (WGB h/cz). - 3.
-Facilities are to be aimed at removing specific barriers in the teaching programme or when it comes to taking exams.
-Where necessary, these facilities may be related to access to infrastructure (buildings, classrooms and furnishings) and study materials, adjustments to the form of assessment, alternative learning pathways or a customized study plan.
-The facilities are to ensure the student's chances of achieving the programme intended learning outcomes.
+- 1. A functional impairment is a physical, sensory or other impairment that might limit the student's academic progress. - The Study Advisor and the student will discuss the most effective adjustments for the student as referred to in Article 2 of the Equal Treatment of Disabled and Chronically III People Act (WGB h/cz). - 3.
+Adjustments are intended to remove specific obstructions when following the curriculum and/or sitting exams.
+Where necessary, these may concern facilities pertaining to the accessibility of infrastructure (buildings, classrooms and teaching facilities) and study material, changes to examination, alternative courses or a custom study plan.
+Realising the programme intended learning outcomes must be guaranteed when implementing changes. - 4.
+Based on the interview referred to in paragraph 2, the student is to submit a request for facilities to the Faculty Board, preferably three months before the student is to participate in classes, exams and practical exercises for which the adjustments are required. - 5.
+The request is to be submitted along with supporting documentation that is reasonably necessary for assessing the request (such as a letter from a doctor or psychologist registered in the BIG

-- 4. Based on the interview referred to in paragraph 2, the student is to submit a request for facilities to the Dean, preferably three months before the student is to participate in classes, exams and practical exercises for which the facilities are required. - 5.
-The request is to be submitted along with supporting documentation that is reasonably necessary for assessing the request (such as a letter from a doctor or psychologist registered in the BIG register, or in the case of dyslexia from a healthcare psychologist or special education needs expert, also registered in the BIG register). - 6.
-The faculty Dean will decide on the admissibility of the request as referred to in paragraph 4 and will inform the student and the Study Advisor of the decision within 20 working days after receipt of the request, or sooner as the urgency of the request dictates. - 7.
+- register, or in the case of dyslexia from a healthcare psychologist or special education needs expert, also registered in the BIG register). - 6.
+The Faculty Board will decide on the admissibility of the request as referred to in paragraph 4 and will inform the student and the Study Advisor of the decision within 20 working days after receipt of the request, or sooner as the urgency of the request dictates. - 7.
 The Study Advisor will ensure that the relevant parties are informed in good time about the facilities granted to a student with a functional impairment. - 8.
-Should the faculty Dean reject the request in full or in part, the Dean is to inform the student of the justification for the rejection and the possibilities for lodging an objection and an appeal.
+Should the Faculty Board reject the request in full or in part, the Faculty Board is to inform the student of the justification for the rejection and the possibilities for lodging an objection and an appeal.
 A written objection must be submitted in writing within six weeks after the decision has been communicated to the student.
 The objection is to be submitted to the objections, appeals and complaints office via the Student Services desk. - 9.
 Should extra facilities be granted, the period of validity will also be indicated.
-The applicant and the Study Advisor will evaluate the facilities before the end of this period.
-During this evaluation, parties will discuss the effectiveness of the facilities provided and whether they should be continued. - 10.
-If a student is dyslexic, he/she will be granted a maximum of 15 extra minutes for each hour that a test or exam is officially scheduled..
+The applicant and the Study Advisor will evaluate the adjustments before the end of this period.
+During this evaluation, parties will discuss the effectiveness of the adjustments provided and whether they should be continued. - 10.
+In the case of dyslexia, an additional period of 15 minutes for every hour is granted in the event additional time for a test is granted.